 Harvard College biology concentrators must petition their concentration undergraduate office before registering for Summer School courses to determine which Summer School biological sciences courses are appropriate for their plan of study.

 CHEM S-1AB satisfies a year of general chemistry, either for a Chemistry concentration or a premedical program.
 Likewise, CHEM S-20AB satisfies a year of organic chemistry, either for a Chemistry concentration or a premedical program.
 Chemistry S-17 satisfies one semester of organic chemistry for the Chemistry concentration.
-CHEM S-A and CHEM S-B do not count for Chemistry concentration credit but may be taken for Harvard College degree credit.
+CHEM S-A and CHEM S-B do not count for Chemistry concentration credit but may be taken for Harvard College degree credit when offered on campus.

 Comparative Literature concentrators must consult their faculty advisor before enrolling in a Summer School course to determine if credit can be applied to their concentration.